Oaxaca’s beautiful old-style center, replete with art and culture, and its perfect winter climate, continue to draw and charm visitors.

 Keep in mind that most places close on Sunday, and some also close on Monday.
 All the restaurants below are located in the historical center.

 Vegetarians are well catered for in Oaxaca.
 Even vegans should be able to find something without too much effort.
 Here are a few vegetarian-friendly places to get you started:

 Calabacitas Tiernas: This restaurant, which doubles as a cultural center and independent bookstore, serves a vegetarian lunch menu (sometimes vegan) for 90-100 pesos in their pleasant covered courtyard near the northern end of Porfirio Diaz at #1105.

 Campane: This Italian café has several well-identified vegetarian dishes and was one of my favorite places for a small dinner or late evening snack.
 Located in the center of it all at García Vigil and M. Bravo.

 100% Natural: True to its name, this restaurant serves healthy food, with some Asian-inspired dishes, in a nice airy space on the southern edge of Llano Park.

 Foodie trips from Oaxaca-born Intrepid local leader, Balam Ruiz:

 My favorite restaurant in Oaxaca is Azucena Zapoteca.
 It serves the authentic Mexican dish Chiles en nogada and, unlike many fusion restaurants, is very authentic.
 The service is good, too!
-I also recommend visiting Cafe Xiguela, which is based in the historic Barrio de Jalatlaco district (which is a really nice place to walk and enjoy the colonial-style architecture).
+I also recommend visiting Cafe Xiguela, which is based in the historic Barrio de Jalatlaco district (which is a really nice place to walk and enjoy the 16th-century architecture).